aih/presentations/reveal/README.md

 ## License

-MIT licensed
+Reveal.js and related files are:

-Copyright (C) 2013 Hakim El Hattab, http://hakim.se
+Copyright (C) 2013 Hakim El Hattab, http://hakim.se MIT licensed

+**Note**: this license does not relate to the presentations included in this repository, which are Copyright (C) Ari Hershowitz and licensed under the Creative License 2.0